kgisl/pythonFDP/docs/ThinkPython2.md

 An alternative is **planned development** , in which high-level insight into the problem can make the programming much easier.
-In this case, the insight is that a Time object is really a three-digit number in base 60 (seehttp://en.wikipedia.org/wiki/Sexagesimal.)!
-The secondattribute is the “ones column,” theminuteattribute is the “sixties column,” and the hourattribute is the “thirty-six hundreds column.”
+In this case, the insight is that a Time object is really a three-digit number in base 60 (see http://en.wikipedia.org/wiki/Sexagesimal )!
+The second attribute is the “ones column,” the minute attribute is the “sixties column,” and the hour attribute is the “thirty-six hundreds column.”

 When we wroteadd_timeandincrement, we were effectively doing addition in base 60, which is why we had to carry from one column to the next.

 This observation suggests another approach to the whole problem—we can convert Time objects to integers and take advantage of the fact that the computer knows how to do integer arithmetic.

 Here is a function that converts Times to integers: